• Skip to main content

 7. Take out the dough and form 16 even balls from it.
 You can use a scoop or do it by hand.

 8. Place on a baking tray leaving enough space in between.
 The cookies will spread during baking.
-If all balls don’t fit on your tray, bake in two batches.
+If all balls don’t fit on your tray, bake them in two batches.

 9. Bake for 12-13 minutes or until spread and dry on the surface.
 Don’t overbake as the cookies can dry out too much.